Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Although primarily intended for the Microsoft Windows platform, Micro Focus UFT can be used for .NET, Delphi, Java, and web platforms using add-ins.
 The testing tool is available in single-seat and concurrent licenses.

-- Expert View for displaying and allowing editing the source code of a test script.
+- Expert View for displaying and allowing editing of the source code of a test script

 3. Katalon Studio